tc39/proposal-slice-notation/README.md

 ### Why does this not use the iterator protocol?

-The iterator protocol isn't restricted to index lookup making it incompatible with this slice notation which works only on indices.
+The iterator protocol isn't restricted to index lookup making it incompatible with this slice expression which works only on indices.

 For example, Map and Sets have iterators but we shouldn't be able to